Ability Centre, Carmondean, Livingston EH54 8PT

 Some ways the Advice Shop can help:

-First Floor, The Almondbank Centre, Shiel Walk, Craigshill, Livingston EH54 5EH
+1st Floor, The Almondbank Centre, Shiel Walk, Craigshill, Livingston EH54 5EH

 West Lothian Drug & Alcohol Service (WLDAS) is a 3rd sector organisation that was set up in 1985 to reduce the harm caused by drugs, alcohol and tobacco to West Lothian residents and communities.
-We aim to provide easily accessible, confidential and non-discriminatory services to reduce substance misuse related harm to individuals, families and the community.
+They aim to provide easily accessible, confidential and non-discriminatory services to reduce substance misuse related harm to individuals, families and the community.